Saaappi/HelpMePlay/README.md

 ### Buttons
 - **Transmog** - Do you dread learning transmog individually?
 Do you fear you may sell the upgrade you looted from raid last night?
 HelpMePlay solves both these problems.
 Open your inventory, find the purple mace icon and click it.
 HelpMePlay will keep track of your currently-equipped items, learn all **UNKNOWN AND USABLE** appearances, and then re-equip your original items.
 Cool, huh?
-- **Professions** - If you like collecting in World of Warcraft, then you probably enjoy professions.
-Perhaps not...
-BUT!
-There are many collectibles in production professions like Blacksmithing.
-It can be tough to calculate all the reagents you require to craft all the transmog.
-HelpMePlay can calculate all the reagents you would need to craft all KNOWN recipes for appearances you've yet to collect.
-Simply open a production profession (e.g. Blacksmithing) and locate the "Calculate" button in the upper right.

 ## Quest Features